-1. Wash exterior windows – Before the weather gets too cold to wash your windows, get those windows spruced up for holiday entertaining.
+1. Wash exterior windows – Get those windows spruced up for holiday entertaining.
+Before the weather gets too cold to wash your windows.
 Use an extension that connects to your hose and a store-bought or homemade window cleaner.
 My favorite exterior window cleaning solution is one part vinegar, 4 parts water, and a splash of blue dish soap.

 3. Check for loose shingles – Get on a ladder and scan the roof with binoculars for loose shingles.

-4. Sweep off your front porch – Give your porch a good sweeping to prep it for fall decorating!
-Put away remaining summer decor.
+4. Sweep off your front porch – Give your porch a good sweep to prep it for fall decorating!
+Put away the remaining summer decor.

 5. Put down a new mat outside the door – You want to add a new thick mat in front of the front door to help prevent leaves, snow, and dirt from being tracked in.
 Now you can add some fall decor.